Double sampling for informatively missing data in electronic health record-based comparative effectiveness research: Abstract

 \section{Abstract}

-Missing data arise almost ubiquitously in applied settings, and can pose a substantial threat to the validity of statistical analyses.
-In the context of comparative effectiveness research, such as in large observational databases (e.g., those derived from electronic health records), outcomes may be missing not at random with respect to measured covariates.
-In this setting, we propose a double sampling method, in which outcomes are obtained via intensive follow-up on a subsample of subjects for whom data were initially missing.
-We describe assumptions under which the joint distribution of confounders, treatment, and outcome is identified under this design, and derive efficient estimators of the average treatment effect under a nonparametric model, as well as a model assuming outcomes were initially missing at random.
-We compare these in simulations to an approach that adaptively selects an estimator based on evidence of violation of the missing at random assumption.
-We also show that the proposed double sampling design can be extended to handle arbitrary coarsening mechanisms, and derive consistent, asymptotically normal, and nonparametric efficient estimators of any smooth full data functional of interest, and prove that these estimators often are multiply robust.
+Missing data arise in most applied settings and are ubiquitous in electronic health records (EHR).
+When data are missing not at random (MNAR) with respect to measured covariates, sensitivity analyses are often considered.
+These \textit{post-hoc} solutions, however, are often unsatisfying in that they are not guaranteed to yield concrete conclusions.
+Motivated by an EHR-based study of long-term outcomes following bariatric surgery, we consider the use of double sampling as a means to mitigate MNAR outcome data when the statistical goals are estimation and inference regarding causal effects.
+We describe assumptions that are sufficient for the identification of the joint distribution of confounders, treatment, and outcome under this design.
+Additionally, we derive efficient and robust estimators of the average causal treatment effect under a nonparametric model and under a model assuming outcomes were, in fact, initially missing at random (MAR).
+We compare these in simulations to an approach that adaptively estimates based on evidence of violation of the MAR assumption.
+Finally, we also show that the proposed double sampling design can be extended to handle arbitrary coarsening mechanisms, and derive nonparametric efficient estimators of any smooth full data functional.